Skip to content

 Dry your Windows and Windowsills

-This step is especially important in the cooler months.
-To minimise the chance of mildew growing on your blinds, keep the areas around them, dry by increasing ventilation in the area or drying the area with a cloth.
+This step is especially important during cooler months.
+To reduce the risk of mildew on your blinds, keep the surrounding area dry by improving ventilation or wiping down surfaces with a dry cloth.

 How to Clean Vertical Blinds with Non-Washable Fabrics